-HCD proposes to modify the title to refer to "new multifamily dwellings" instead of "multifamily development projects".
-This modification to the title will include all multifamily dwellings and hotels/motels.
-This adds consistency within the code and also combines the requirements for less than 20 dwelling units into this section applying to all project sizes.
+HCD proposes to amend the title to include all multifamily development projects and hotels/motels.
+This combines the requirements for less than 20 dwelling units into this section.

 HCD proposes to repeal item 1 from section 4.106.4.2.2 addressing EV capable parking spaces which require infrastructure only.
 This amendment is in response to stakeholder comments and HCD concurrence that EV capable parking spaces do not provide an actual or immediate opportunity for EV charging.
 Recent analysis shows that only roughly 30 percent of existing EV capable parking spaces are being converted for EV charging.
 The proposed amendment reduces fiscal impact associated with the existing 2022 CALGreen requirements for EV capable parking spaces.